SoCraTesUK/socrates-uk/details.md

 3. Thu 12 to Sun 15 (3 nights) – Single Room: £150.00 non-refundable deposit + £225.00 (paid on checkout) = £375
 4. Thu 12 to Sun 15 (3 nights) – Twin Room: £150.00 non-refundable deposit + £195.00 (paid on checkout) = £345

-**Note: the deposit is NON-REFUNDABLE.** If after you bought the ticket you realise that you can't make it, you call sell it to someone else.
-Just sent us the name of the person that will be attending in your place. **You will be liable for paying the remaining amount to the hotel during check out—you will have a room booked in your name.**
+**Note: the deposit is NON-REFUNDABLE.** If after you bought the ticket you realise you can't make it, you can sell it to someone else.
+Send us the name of the person that will be attending in your place. **You will be liable for paying the remaining amount to the hotel during check out—you will have a room booked in your name.**

 The hotel booking includes breakfast, lunch and dinner.
-Biscuits, coffee and tea will be available throughout the day.
+Biscuits, coffee, tea and water will be available throughout the day.
 Drinks are **not** included.

 **Check-in** will be on Thursday 12th June, after 12pm.
 SoCraTes UK will start at 5pm, just before dinner.